A Place for Mom

 • Driving test

 Generally, elderly drivers must renew their license more frequently than younger people.
 In Missouri, for example, people age 70 and above are required to renew their driver’s license every three years.
+Some states also require doctor’s to report a dementia diagnosis to their state’s depart of motor vehicles (DMV).

-How to conduct a safety test for senior drivers at home
+At home safety test for senior drivers

 • Do they wear their seatbelt?